In short: What occupier trends will occur in the post-Covid-19 workspace?

-Over the past few years we have slowly seen a decrease in the volume of traditional ‘CAT A’ office space being delivered to the market.
+Over the past few years, we have slowly seen a decrease in the volume of traditional ‘CAT A’ office space being delivered to the market.
 This shift has been an organic process as occupiers search for space that provides more than just a nice ceiling, LED lights and a raised-access floor.

 Flexibility and Future Proofing

 The office market is already seeing a monumental increase in demand for smaller office floor plates, coupled with lease terms that are flexible.
-This trend first appeared at the end of 2019, pre-Covid, with serviced office providers seeing a large take up for smaller office suites with more flexible terms, offering occupiers a ‘no-fuss’ solution.
+This trend first appeared at the end of 2019, pre-Covid, with serviced office providers seeing a large take-up for smaller office suites with more flexible terms, offering occupiers a ‘no-fuss’ solution.

-Moving forward, we anticipate that it will become imperative for design teams to consider how office space can be easily adapted to move with the demands of a modern occupier.
+Moving forward, we anticipate that it will become imperative for design teams to consider how to easily adapt office space.
+Particularly to move with the demands of a modern occupier.

 CAT A+/ CAT B Fit Outs

 Building in flexibility for future adaption such as adding additional desks and adapting meeting rooms is also key.

 Connectivity and smart buildings

-The modern office provides more than just a space to work and incorporating wellbeing aspirations into the project brief at inception stage is important.
+The modern office provides more than just a space to work and incorporating wellbeing aspirations into the project brief at the inception stage is important.
 This early consideration enables proper thought to be given to what occupiers want and also to what is realistically achievable.
 Many design features can be easily incorporated without the need for wholesale building changes and many health and wellbeing features are possible to achieve without huge costs.